dhruvpatt/week3project/README.md

 # Week 3 Project
-Group Members: Dhruv Patel, Brad Gardea, Goncalo Mendes, ...
+Group Members: Dhruv Patel, Brad Gardea, Goncalo Mendes
 ### Problem Domain
 The problem domain we have chosen for our project is Recipe Planning.
 More specifically, Recipe Generation from a list of ingredients.